ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Defender ATP integration enables cloud app and service traffic to be sent from supported Windows 10 devices (1709 or later) to MCAS to provide additional data for continuous reporting.

-#### Design Considerations

 This capability is enabled from within the Advanced Features settings within Microsoft Defender ATP portal, as shown below in Figure 6.
 Figure reproduced from [https://docs.microsoft.com/en-us/cloud-app-security/wdatp-integration](https://docs.microsoft.com/en-us/cloud-app-security/wdatp-integration)

 ![Figure 6 - Defender ATP and MCAS Integration](/assets/images/platform-defender-mcas.png)

-#### Design Decisions

-The tables below describe the Microsoft Defender ATP integration design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Microsoft Defender ATP integration Design Decisions for all agencies and implementation types
+Table 48 Microsoft Defender ATP integration Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---